Right Whale Migration Tracking

 Design:

 When a ship is exceeding 10 knots in a designated Right Whale management area, a StationKeeper relay station transmits the following message by way of the ship’s AIS receiver and charting system display to the ship’s bridge, “Max speed 10 knots per 50CFR224.105-31″.
-In the tests performed on Cape Cod Bay, 85% of ships responded to this message and slowed their speed.
+Relay stations are now in place up and down the eastern seaboard.

 Opportunity and Operations:

-Becoming a relay station for StationKeeper offers a wonderful opportunity for Seguin Island Light Station to serve in actively protecting the endangered North Atlantic Right Whale.
-FOSILS is proud to add this worthy maritime program to the operations on the island.
+FOSILS is proud to participate in this worthy maritime program as part of our operations on the island.
+Our system is operating on the island under its own solar panels.
 We thank you for continued support of this historic landmark as we take on this function to protect the North American Right Whale.